EmAreAitch/ca_showcase/source/articles/2025-05-02-my-first-blog-post.html.markdown

 ---

-title: "My First Blog Post"
+title: My First Blog Post
-date: 2025-05-02 20:23 +0530
+date: 2025-05-02 12:40 +05:30
-tags: [announcement, testing]
+tags:
+  - announcement
+  - testing
-description: "Launching the new blog on our Middleman site."
+description: Launching the new blog on our Middleman site.
 ---

 # Welcome to My Blog